Wood Green Salvation Army

 Each session begins with free play and a simple craft activity in the lounge, giving children space to explore and create.
 We then move into the community hall for some active fun, with scooters, pushchairs, and more.
 Afterwards, we return to the lounge where the children gather in a circle to enjoy some fruit, listen to a story, and join in with songs—rounding off the session with calm, connection, and joy (Sessions are completely free).

-*All of the above are term-time only
+*The above are term-time only

 Make an appointment with our Employment Plus Advice Service who can help with advice on benefits, money management, and employment and training.
+Just click on the link.

 The Salvation Army offer guidance with benefit queries and support to identify and overcome barriers to work.